Cyfrin/Updraft/courses/foundry/2-foundry-fund-me/8-running-tests-on-chains-forks/+page.md

 Forking is the solution we need.
 If we run the test on an anvil instance that copies the current Sepolia state, where AggregatorV3 exists at that address, then our test function will not revert anymore.
 For that, we need a Sepolia RPC URL.

-Remember how in a [previous lesson we delpoyed a smart contract on Sepolia](https://updraft.cyfrin.io/courses/foundry/foundry-simple-storage/deploying-smart-contract-testnet-sepolia)?
+Remember how in a [previous lesson we deployed a smart contract on Sepolia](https://updraft.cyfrin.io/courses/foundry/foundry-simple-storage/deploying-smart-contract-testnet-sepolia)?
 It's similar, we can use the same RPC we used back then.

 Thus: